nazmulb/webpack/README.md

 webpack ./entry.js bundle.js --module-bind 'css=style-loader!css-loader'
 ```

-> Some environments may require double quotes: –module-bind “css=style!css”
+> Some environments may require double quotes: –module-bind “css=style-loader!css-loader”

 You should see the same result.